 Tofu is a food made from soybeans, which are small, round beans.
 Originating in China, tofu has been made and consumed for over 2,000 years.
 From China, tofu spread to other parts of East Asia, such as Japan and Korea, where it became an essential part of their cuisines.
 Over time, tofu’s popularity grew beyond East Asia, and it eventually made its way to other parts of the world, including Europe and North America.
 Today, tofu is enjoyed by people from various cultures and is used in a wide range of dishes, both traditional and modern.

 To make tofu, soybeans are first soaked in water and then crushed to make a liquid.
 This liquid is heated and mixed with a natural substance called a coagulant, which makes the liquid thicken and turn into solid blocks.
-Tofu comes in different textures, like soft, firm, and extra firm, and it doesn’t have a strong taste on its own, so it can take on the flavors of the foods it’s cooked with.
+Tofu comes in different textures, such as soft, firm, and extra firm, and it doesn’t have a strong taste on its own, so it can take on the flavors of the foods it’s cooked with.
 People often use tofu as a meat substitute in vegetarian and vegan dishes because it’s a good source of protein.
 It’s also a versatile ingredient in many types of cooking.
-My favorite dishes from tofu are many, from simple fried tofu to lemongrass fried tofu or tomato tofu egg drop soup.
+My favorite dishes made with tofu are varied, ranging from simple fried tofu to lemongrass fried tofu or tomato tofu egg drop soup.

 Ingredients

 To make Spring Onion Tofu, of course you’ll need to prepare tofu, spring onions, and a very Vietnamese sauce, fish sauce.
-Spring onions have a very distinctive aroma which will be the key hook of this dish.
-Opt for uncrushed and vibrant green onions as these signals show that they are still fresh and currently harvested.
-For tofu, you’ll cut it into cubes/slices to fry, so choose firm tofu without any crack.
-Remember to check the date on the tofu box as well.
-For fish sauce, the protein content and salinity may differ from brands to brands, but don’t worry, it doesn’t affect much on the final taste as you can easily adjust it.
+Spring onions have a very distinctive aroma, which will be the key flavor of this dish.
+Opt for unbruised and vibrant green onions, as these signals indicate that they are fresh and recently harvested.
+When selecting tofu, cut it into cubes or slices for frying, so choose firm tofu without any cracks.
+Remember to check the date on the tofu packaging as well.
+Regarding fish sauce, the protein content and salinity may vary among brands, but don’t worry, as it doesn’t significantly affect the final taste, and you can easily adjust it to your liking.

-In case you can’t eat fish sauce or need to follow a diet (e.g. vegan diet), use soy sauce or vegan fish sauce instead.
-It’s very interesting too.
+In case you can’t eat fish sauce or need to follow a diet (e.g., vegan diet), use soy sauce or vegan fish sauce instead.
+It’s also very interesting.
 Vegan fish sauce is typically made without any animal products and is designed to replicate the umami and salty qualities of traditional fish sauce.
 The ingredients of vegan fish sauce include soy sauce, seaweed, mushrooms, and other plant-based seasonings.
 Some versions may also incorporate ingredients like miso paste, salt, and other flavorings to mimic the complexity of fish sauce.

 Instruction